beling/book-pl/src/ch18-03-pattern-syntax.md

 Note that there is a subtle difference between using only `_` and using a name that starts with an underscore.
 The syntax `_x` still binds the value to the variable, whereas `_` doesn’t bind at all.
-To show a case where this distinction matters, Listing 18-21 will provide us with an error.
+To show a case where this distinction matters, listing 18-21 will provide us with an error.

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-21/src/main.rs:here}}